We use cookies to optimize our website & deliver you the best service

 ]

 According to our standard operating procedures, lupus is considered a permanent referral.
-This means that individuals with lupus cannot donate, even if they are in remission.
+This means individuals with lupus cannot donate, even if they are in remission.

 How long do I need to wait after the Covid vaccine to donate plasma?